davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: Solaris 2 options

-These -m options are supported on Solaris 2:
+These :samp:`-m` options are supported on Solaris 2:

 .. option:: -mclear-hwcap